mikeymischief/mikeymischief.github.io/_posts/2021-03-27-spring-cube-draft.md

 [![Orzhov Aggro](/images/decks/210327_Jeddy_Orzhov_Aggro.jpg "Orzhov Aggro")]

 Jeddy's deck is a pretty nice streamlined aggro deck.
 Since he was the only black drafter, he got his choice of all the removal spells for his white weenie deck.
 The combination of white aggressive creatures, backed by a suite of removal and disruption effects is always how I pictured the Orzhov aggro decks playing in cube (Tidehollow Sculler, where you at now?).
+Jeddy could simply curve out against slower decks, going wide with evasive fliers and Mikaeus to pump them up.
+He had a lot of creatures with built-in resiliency; Woe Strider and Lingering Souls.
+Not even to mention, he had all the removal he needed to clear blockers out of his way.

 Despite Jeddy's missteps in how his cards played out, his deck was actually pretty sweet.
 Applying pressure early and using black to keep his opponents off-kilter is a great strategy for winning magic games.
-While straght-forward, Jeddy always manages to get a good draft in.
+While straight forward, Jeddy always manages to get a good draft in.

 ----